roboracingleague/robodrone/README.md

 #### 1.2.6 Test your config
-Without your propelers mounted, connect your 4S battery to your drone and turn on your Taranis Arm your drone (from taranis) and check that motors spin in the right way :
+<u>Without your propelers mounted</u>, connect your 4S battery to your drone and turn on your Taranis.
+Arm your drone (from taranis) and check that motors spin in the right way :
 <img src="img/QuadRotorX.svg" width="200">